trimble-oss/trimble-id-sdk-docs-for-net/docs/maui/DeveloperGuide.md

 <b>Windows</b>

 No platform-specific setup is required.
 The SDK internally handles the redirect.

+SDK starts a `LocalhostListener` and listens for callback on the specified localhost redirect uri.
+When callback is received SDK internally validates the code and returns `isLoggedIn` as true if login was successful.

 ## <a name="persistent_storage">Persistent Storage</a> ##